apache/tvm/docs/langref/relay/expressions.rst

 Call
 ~~~~

-Expressions with function types in Relay are "callable", i.e they can be invoked using
+Expressions with function types in Relay are "callable," meaning that they can be
-a function call.
+invoked via a function call.

-All Relay functions are typed with function types, as well as all Relay operators.
+All Relay functions are typed with function types, as are all Relay operators.

-For example we can call the previously defined `fact` because it has a function
+For example, we can call the previously defined `fact` because it has a function
 type:

 .. code-block:: python